Biography

 Main responsibilities

-As Chief Operating Officer, Kate is responsible for global operations and information technology across the Aviva Investors business.
+As Chief Operating Officer, Kate is responsible for global operations, transformation and information technology across the Aviva Investors business.
 This includes the design and execution of an effective operating model to support the business with a focus on increasing operational efficiency and management of relationships with major outsource providers.

 Experience and qualifications